GitauHarrison/notes/twilio_sendgrid/04_email_verification.md

 ```

 We begin by importing our `EmailForm` from the forms module, then instantiate it using the variable `form`.
-It is this variable that is passed,the template, that is used to render our form.
+It is this variable that is passed, the template, that is used to render our form.
 If your application is still running, you can refresh the home/index page to see the email form.

 ![Email form](/images/sendgrid/send_emails/email_page.png)